 - may help prevent diabetes

 Too much beta-carotene can also be harmful to your body.
 Carotenemia is one of the negative side effects that are prompted by overconsumption of beta-carotene.
-This condition can prevent vitamin A from functioning properly, which affects all of the previously mentioned systems (2).
+This condition is usually benign and treatable but in extreme cases can prevent vitamin A from functioning properly, which affects all of the previously mentioned systems (2).

 Main rules of Keto diet